netsec-ethz/rains/design-topologies.md

 ### Discussion

-The centralized resolver is a single point of failure.
+A centralized resolver is not only a single point of failure but also a single instance all clients using the naming system must agree on.
 All queries are going through it which reduces its scalability.
 The latency corresponds to the distance of the client to the resolver as long as the resolver can handle the load.
 In a company setting where the queries are only coming from withing the company, the amount of clients and queries are predictable and the necessary